Lalufu/ruuvi-mqtt/README.md

 checkout.
 The only external dependencies are `ruuvitag-sensor` and `paho-mqtt`.
 These can be installed in a venv if required via the enclosed `requirements.txt`.

+See the installation instructions of `ruuvitag-sensor` for information on how to set up bluez, which it uses under the hood.

 ## Running

 The program has the following command line parameters: